signalpoint/DrupalGap/README.txt

 ===================================

 From here you'll have a great start to building a mobile application that integrates with your Drupal website.
+Check out topics in the Getting Started Guide to continue.

 |=======================|
 | Getting Started Guide |